dealfonso/ipfloater/README.md

 IP Floater consists of a server that enables associating a public accessible IP address managed by the IP Floater host to a private IP in the LAN.
 Later this IP can be associated to other private IP in the LAN.

 ## Use case
-The use case is shown in the figure
+The use case is shown in the figure.
 ![IMAGE](https://github.com/dealfonso/ipfloater/blob/devel/img/ipfloater.jpg?raw=true =200x)

 In that use case, we have multiple Virtual Machines, but in particular we have a web server (with private IP 192.168.1.40) and the front-end of a virtual cluster that is connected to its working nodes (with private IP 192.168.1.32).
 We need to access the web server and the front-end from the internet, but we do not need to access to the working nodes.
 The most common way is to access to the working nodes from the front-end.